Swirrl/drafter/README.md

 Must contain the file of triples with a correct mime-type.

+The file must be supplied as multi-part-form data under the key `file`.

 **Add content from another graph to a draft**

 `PUT | POST /draft?graph=graph-uri?source-graph=GURI`